-I worked with a cross-functional team that included a product manager, UX researcher, quality assurance engineer, and software engineers.
 At the beginning, I collaborated closely with the product manager to define the value proposition of the feature and to break down the large scope into eight sub-projects that were manageable to deliver.
-Each sub-project coincided with an area of the application that needed incorporate the “answers” feature such as model training, document review, and export.
-Each sub-project went through an end-to-end design process, from user research through to development.
+Each sub-project coincided with an area of the application that needed to incorporate 'answers' such as model training, document review, and export.
+The hardest part was to avoid scope creep.
+At the same time, I worked to keep communication about each scope aligned with the bigger picture so no sub-project lost sight of the end goal.

 Defining value proposition